 Sunghwan (Sunny) Jung

-Dr. Sunghwan (Sunny) Jung is an associate professor in the Department of Biological and Environmental Engineering at Cornell University.
+Dr. Sunghwan (Sunny) Jung is a Professor in the Department of Biological and Environmental Engineering and Director of Graduate Studies.
 He received his Ph.D. in physics at the University of Texas at Austin, and then became a postdoctoral researcher at the Courant Institute at NYU & a math instructor at MIT.

 Dr. Jung’s research interest is to investigate various physics and biology problems emerging from the interaction of biological systems with surrounding environments.
 His group has integrated mathematical modeling, fluid dynamics, and physical & biological experiments to understand animal behaviors and plant physiology for better functions and performance.
 Some examples include how animals drink, how birds dive into water, how animals jump out of water, how plant spores are dispersed, how raindrops impact biological surfaces, and more.